A Survey on MLLM-based Visually Rich Document Understanding: Methods, Challenges, and Emerging Trends: Introduction

-Visually-Rich Document Understanding (VRDU) sits at the intersection of natural language processing, computer vision, and document analysis, aiming to extract and understand information from documents with multiple data modalities and complex layouts \cite{cord,vrdiu}.
-With the rapid digitization of physical documents and the widespread use of structured and semi-structured digital documents, the development of robust and generalizable VRDU frameworks has garnered significant attention for automating information extraction, improving accessibility, and enhancing decision-making across diverse domains like finance, healthcare, and education.
+Visually-Rich Document Understanding (VRDU) lies at the intersection of vision and language, aiming to extract and understand information from documents with multiple data modalities and complex layouts \cite{cord, formnlu}.
+With the rapid digitization of physical documents and the widespread use of structured and semi-structured digital documents, the development of robust, generalizable VRDU frameworks has attracted significant attention for automating information extraction, improving accessibility, and enhancing decision-making across diverse domains such as finance, healthcare, and education. { }

-Early VRDU frameworks relied on manually crafted rules and domain-specific heuristics \cite{watanabe1995layout,seki2007information}, which are suboptimal when processing unseen documents from different domains or with varied layouts.
-In contrast, conventional deep learning approaches employed CNNs \cite{chargrid,yang2017learning} and RNNs \cite{bertgrid} to separately encode visual and textual modalities, providing more flexible representations.
-However, these methods typically lacked the ability to effectively integrate the diverse modalities in documents, limiting their capacity to capture the rich semantic structure inherent in visually complex documents.
-With the success of pretraining techniques in a variety of NLP tasks, many VRDU models \cite{layoutlmv3,bros,lyu2024structextv3} have since been pretrained on large-scale scanned or PDF documents, allowing for more comprehensive multimodal feature fusion.
-However, their effectiveness is constrained by the scope and diversity of their pretraining data, often requiring substantial fine-tuning for cross-domain generalizability.
+Early VRDU frameworks relied on manually crafted rules and domain-specific heuristics \cite{watanabe1995layout,seki2007information}, which experienced a sudden performance drop on unseen documents across domains or with diverse layouts.
+Conventional deep learning approaches employed CNNs \cite{chargrid,yang2017learning} and RNNs \cite{bertgrid} to leverage visual or textual features, facilitating more informative representations.
+However, these methods typically do not effectively integrate the diverse modalities in documents, limiting their capacity to capture the rich semantic structure inherent in visually rich documents.
+With the success of pretraining techniques in language modeling, numerous VRDU models \cite{layoutlmv3, bros, lyu2024structextv3} have been pretrained on large-scale scanned or PDF document datasets, enabling more effective fusion of visual, textual, and layout features for robust multimodal representation.
+However, their effectiveness is constrained by the scope and diversity of their pretraining data, often necessitating substantial fine-tuning to achieve cross-domain generalizability.